heremaps/xyz-documentation/docs/cli/cli.md

 If the lat/lon columns contain letters or other invalid characters, the features are tagged with `invalid`.

+!!! tip "Use streaming"

+        Using streaming via the `-s` option will significantly reduce the time required to upload CSV files of any size.
+Standard, non-streaming mode is useful for troubleshooting.

 ##### Upload and stream large CSV and GeoJSON files